 - Detailed ProQuest Coverage Table(136.31 KB)

 The search box on the ProQuest home page will conduct a "Basic Search" of the entire database.
 From the results list, apply filters using the boxes on the left side of the screen to narrow results by selection.
-Check the "Search Within Results" box under the search bar to narrow results using additional keywords.
+Check the "Search Within Results" box located to the right of the search bar to narrow results using additional keywords.

 To search documents by keyword in "Advanced Search" first select any preferred document types using the check boxes on the left side of the screen.
 If you select a document type such as Bills and Laws you will see additional options.
-The drop-down menus below the search boxes will default to search "All fields except full-text."
+The drop-down menus next to the search boxes will default to search "Anywhere except full-text."
 Use the drop-down menu to select a different field if necessary.

 To search by citation, click "Search by Number" under the "Congressional Publications" drop-down menu.
-See different selections under the tabs for Legislative Citations, Bibliographic Citations, and Congressional Record Daily Citations.
+See different selections under the tabs for All citation searches, Legislation, Publication Search, Congressional Record, and Regulations.
 Enter the citation and search.
 From the results list, you may then filter by document type if necessary.